 - Cash payout: students received their savings in cash, which meant they could spend the funds either at the market or however else they chose.

 Students were told which kind of payout they would receive at the beginning of the program.
 There were 39 schools in each group, and an additional 58 schools served as a comparison group receiving no savings account.

 Half of the schools in each payout group were also randomly assigned to receive parent outreach, in which workers from PEDN hosted a workshop for sixth- and seventh-grade parents to describe the various ways they could support their children’s education and to promote the savings program as a tool to help families finance school expenditures.

 Researchers found that students deposited significantly more when their savings were returned in cash, rather than vouchers.
-On average, students in schools that received cash payouts deposited between 2,200 and 2,340Ugandan shillings, while the average student who received voucher payouts deposited between 1,120 and 1,180shillings.
+On average, students in schools that received cash payouts deposited between UGX 2,200 and UGX 2,340, while the average student who received voucher payouts deposited between UGX 1,120 and UGX 1,180.

 The purpose of the voucher payouts was to commit students to spend their savings on educational expenses.
 Cash payouts, on the other hand, imposed no restrictions on the use of savings.
 The program still provided a weak commitment to spend savings on educational expenses by basing the savings program in schools and timing payouts to coincide with markets for school supplies.
 This weaker commitment may have appealed to students who value flexibility on how to spend their savings, while the voucher treatment's stronger commitment may have discouraged them from saving.